longndt/vue-course/lesson2-component-composition/readme.md

 ## 📋 Prerequisites

-- ✅ Vue fundamentals and TypeScript setup
+- ✅ Vue fundamentals and project setup
 - ✅ Understanding of component basics and props
 - ✅ Experience with reactive state (ref, reactive)
 - ✅ Familiarity with Vue template syntax